raiko7/PSMonths/README.md

 # Overview
 *PSMonths* is a PostScript month calendar generator.
 It comes with pre-defined holidays for Austria and allows you to add per-day events using a text-based configuration.
-It creates two PostScript output files:
+It creates two PostScript files:
 * a year view consisting of two pages, one page per half-year
 * a month view consisting of 12 pages, one page per month

-In order to convert generated PostScript files to PDF, you have two options:
+In order to convert generated PostScript files to PDF you have two choices:
 1. Install and use [GhostScript](https://www.ghostscript.com/)
 2. Use a free online service, for example [Online2PDF](https://online2pdf.com/convert-ps-to-pdf) or [ps2pdf](http://www.ps2pdf.com/)